quadram-institute-bioscience/2024-campymags/README.md

 # Campylobacter MAGs

-This repository contains scripts and data sets (or info on where to download them) for the manuscript "Capturing clinically relevant Campylobacter attributes through direct whole genome sequencing of stool"
+This repository contains scripts and data sets for the manuscript "Capturing clinically relevant Campylobacter attributes through direct whole genome sequencing of stool"

 # Licence